Composite Toe vs Steel Toe [Which Safety Toe is Best?]

 Certain work environments may expose workers to extreme temperatures and electrical hazards.
 It’s important to pick the toe protection correct for your job so you can perform comfortably, and safely.

-When placed in extreme temperatures, steel cap footwear is prone to cooling down and heating up.
+When placed in extreme temperatures, steel cap boots are prone to cooling down and heating up.
 This can lead to quite a bit of discomfort, and the primary reason that steel toed boots are not recommended for these kinds of jobs.

 Contrary to what you may be thinking, it’s not uncommon for steel protection to meet or exceed electrical hazard safety tests.

-Composite materials fair much better against the elements than steel.
+Composite materials (such as carbon fiber) fair much better against the elements than steel.
 Most are naturally resistant to extreme temperatures while helping to keep your toes insulated and comfortable throughout the work day.

 As you can see, each type of safety toe offers unique pros and cons that are heavily reliant on your line of work.
 We’ve compiled a short summary to help make the selection process easier before we dive into the reviews.